privacyhubhq/privacyhub-gtm-cmp-template/README.md

 ## Behavior

-- Before consent → all tracking blocked
+- Before consent:
+  - Google tags (GA4, Ads, Floodlight) do NOT fire
+  - No `collect` or `g/collect` requests are sent
-- Accept all → tracking enabled
+- Accept all:
+  - All consent signals set to granted
+  - Tags are released
+- Reject all:
+  - Consent remains denied
-- Reject all → tracking blocked
+  - Tags remain blocked
-- Preferences → conditional loading
+- Preferences:
+  - Tags load based on selected categories

 ---